 The ranch is open to guests between March and mid-November each year.
-Visitors to the ranch can reserve for 3-7 nights and spend each day riding horses, hiking, or just hanging out in the amazing Gila Wilderness area.
+Visitors to the ranch can reserve for 3-7 nights and spend each day exploring the amazing Gila Wilderness area on horseback.
 Each group has access to their own guest cabin and a private bath.
 Children under 6 are welcome to come along but cannot participate in trail rides.
 Pets are not allowed.

 These two recently-established trails offer the hiker a chance to experience the infamous Jornada del Muerto first-hand.
 Each features interpretive signage and parking, but no other services.

 Directions from Truth or Consequences: travel east on 3rd Street from Date (you’ll see a sign for the trails at this intersection).
 3rd Street becomes Highway 51; at County Road A013 (Upham Road), turn south.
 You’ll come to Yost Escarpment first.
 Point of Rocks is 8 miles further.

 There’s pie in Pie Town at present, at the Pie-O-Neer.
 It’s right on the highway and has garnered a lot of press and attention.
 An award-winning full-length documentary, “The Pie Lady of Pie Town,” was released in 2014, and the Pie-O-Neer was featured on CBS Sunday morning.